CAUT Policy Statement

 1) public grants to universities and colleges must be sufficient to cover the real costs of post-secondary education;

-2) tuition charged students must be kept as low as possible with the goal of moving toward a zero tuition policy; and
+2) tuition charged to students must be kept as low as possible with the goal of moving toward a zero tuition policy; and

 3) the primary form of direct student aid must be needs-based grants.